akackon/backend-tech-assignment/README.md

 - `PATCH /questions/:id` - Update a question
 - `DELETE /questions/:id` - Delete a question

+**Quiz Attempts (Play a Quiz):**

+- `POST /quizzes/:quizId/play` - Start a quiz attempt (returns questions to answer)
+- `POST /quiz-attempts/:attemptId/answers` - Submit an answer for a question
+- `POST /quiz-attempts/:attemptId/complete` - Complete the quiz and get final score
+- `GET /quiz-attempts/:attemptId` - Get attempt details with all answers
+- `GET /quizzes/:quizId/attempts` - Get all completed attempts for a quiz

 ### Example Usage

 Create a quiz: